 Joseph’s core interest pertains to advocacy of local interests, particularly in development.
 He has fashioned his coursework to focus on this area.
 “I’ve taken policy courses and I’m doing an independent study drawing comparisons between the Arctic Council’s inclusion of indigenous people in regional policy making and the inclusion of local interests in development that’s happening in Charleston.”

 Developing an international perspective has augmented Joseph’s understanding of public policy.
 In the future, he hopes to work in this area, improving the ways minority and low-income communities are consulted and empowered in the development process, and he’s getting the ideal background for that.

 International studies majors focus on the political, economic, sociohistoric, and cultural changes that are taking place around the world.

 The major recognizes that a comprehensive perspective on international issues, foreign cultures and societies is beyond the ability of any one discipline to provide and thus draws from multiple disciplines to give students a multidimensional perspective on global development and issues.

-Ultimately, this degree will help you become a global citizen by teaching you to assess political and economic events on a global scale and by providing the historical and cultural context for understanding those events.
-Given that, it can be strong preparation for careers in business, education, government and many other fields.
+Ultimately, this degree will help you assess political and economic events on a global scale by providing the historical and cultural context for understanding those events.
+It can be strong preparation for careers in business, education, government and many other fields.